CodeWithVishal-18/HealthTrack-Fun-Game-/README.md

 * User selects **rock, paper, or scissors**
 * Computer randomly chooses
 * Score updates after each round
+* If computer wins it will give a sound fahhhhhhh
 * First to **5 points wins the match**

 ---